optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_scale_optimization_problems.rst

 - Not robust for very noisy or very wiggly functions
 - Depends on start values
 - Parameters with zero gradient need special treatment
+- Numerical derivatives are themselves sensitive to scaling and the rule of thumb for step sizes basically uses the ``"start_values"`` approach to solve this problem.

 .. code-block:: python